fabioderendinger/linux-project/README.md

 2. Download the Key-Pair file, rename it to "lightsail_default.pem" and place it in `C:/User/yourusername/.ssh/`

 ### First time login through ssh
-(Note: only for first time connection.
+(Note: only for first time login.
 Port is changed from 22 to 2200 afterwards)
 1. Log into the remote VM through ssh: `$ ssh ubuntu@18.197.97.251 -p 22 -i ~/.ssh/lightsail_default.pem`.

 ### Update all currently installed packages